d12frosted/elpa-mirror/stable-melpa/topspace-readme.txt

 commands so that custom topspace functions are called before or after each time any of these other commands are called (interactively or otherwise).

-See the readme at https://github.com/trevorpogue/topspace for more information.